WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage.md

 ## Credits

 **Provide feedback for this document:** We'd really love your opinion on this material.
 You can do so by:
-- Messaging an active Creator or Contributor on Discord.
+- Joining the conversation on [Discord](https://discord.com/invite/dKMJmmD). <br /> (Or just messaging an active Contributor there.)
-- Making a feedback post on Reddit.
+- Sharing your thoughts with us on [Reddit](https://www.reddit.com/r/wc5e/).
 - Writing to us via this [Google Form](https://forms.gle/FSbyK7nBbquPNVf36).

 <br />**Current core team:** Ace Azzermeen, Auvreannia, Geamros, Lorestalker Nemzal, MythMaker, Nagash, OmNomDom33887, Tangerine, Tyloris